jbock-java/jbock/README.md

 The *parameter value* (or *bound value*) is the next token after the first occurrence of the token `-f`.
 The parameter value is an *arbitrary* string.
-For example, the value can start with a hyphen:
+For example, it's fine for the value to start with a "minus" character:

 ````java
 String[] argv = { "-f", "-f" };
 MyArguments args = MyArguments_Parser.create().parseOrExit(argv);
 assertEquals("-f", args.file());
 ````

-Any input token that isn't bound by a binding parameter is called *free*.

 ### Required and optional parameters